-Dr. Perkins is the author of several published articles and book chapters and serves as the Principal Investigator and Author of Where We Learn (2006), Where We Teach (2007) and What We Think (2008) – the largest studies on urban school climate in the history of public education.
-Dr. Perkins is leading a ground-breaking study and improvement initiative of school climate in Rio de Janeiro, Brazil.
+Dr. Perkins is the author of several published articles and book chapters and serves as the principal investigator and author of Where We Learn (2006), Where We Teach (2007) and What We Think (2008) – the largest studies on urban school climate in the history of public education.
+HE is leading a ground-breaking study and improvement initiative of school climate in Rio de Janeiro, Brazil.
 His forthcoming manuscript, Improving School Climate from the Inside Out, is under review and is scheduled for release next year.
 Dr. Perkins travels extensively in sub-Saharan Africa and leads annual delegations of educators to the region.
 He is leading an effort to provide clothing and funding to the Tholakele Orphanage in the Republic of South Africa where he currently serves as an advisor.
 He is a life member of Alpha Phi Alpha Fraternity, Incorporated and a member of the Sigma Pi Phi Boulé.

 Dr. Perkins received his Bachelor of Science Degree in Chemistry from Grambling State University, a Master’s Degree in Public Health from the Yale University School of Medicine and his Doctor of Education Degree from Columbia University Teachers College.
 He has a graduate certificate in executive coaching from the Columbia Business School.
 Dr. Perkins is a registered provider of continuing education for school board members by the Texas Education Agency (TEA) and a nationally certified principal mentor by the National Association of Elementary School Principals.

-Dr. Eleanor Drago-Severson is Associate Professor of Education in the Organization and Leadership Department of Teachers College, Columbia University.
+Dr. Eleanor Drago-Severson is an Associate Professor of Education in the Organization and Leadership Department of Teachers College, Columbia University.
 Her research and teaching passions include school leadership, qualitative research methods, and supporting adult development in K-12 schools, ABE/ESOL programs and higher education contexts.
-Ellie is author of two recent books: Becoming Adult Learners: Principles And Practices For Effective Development (Teachers College Press, 2004) and Helping Teachers Learn: Principal Leadership For Adult Growth And Development (Corwin Press, 2004).
+Ellie is the author of: Becoming Adult Learners: Principles And Practices For Effective Development (Teachers College Press, 2004) and Helping Teachers Learn: Principal Leadership For Adult Growth And Development (Corwin Press, 2004).
 Helping Teachers Learn was awarded the Outstanding Staff Development Book of the Year for 2004 by the National Staff Development Council.
-She is currently writing, Leading Adult Learning (Corwin Press, forthcoming, 2008), which further explores practices supportive of superintendent, principal and teacher growth.
+She is also the author of Leading Adult Learning: Supporting Adult Development in our Schools (Corwin Press, 2009), which further explores practices supportive of superintendent, principal and teacher growth.

 Mr. Eric Nadelstern was the Deputy Chancellor for the Division of School Support and Instruction for the New York City department of education from 2009-11, overseeing instructional and operational support to the city's 1700 schools.
 Over the course of a 39 year career with the New York City Public Schools, Mr. Nadelstern has also served as Chief Schools Officer for the Division of School Support; Chief Executive Officer for Empowerment Schools, a citywide district reform initiative serving 500 schools that have accepted performance contracting in return for major decision-making authority; Supervising Superintendent for the Autonomy Zone; Chief Academic Officer for New Schools; Senior Instructional Superintendent for School Improvement and Restructuring; Deputy Regional Superintendent for Region 2 in the East Bronx; and Deputy Superintendent for New and Small Bronx High Schools.
 As the founding Principal of the International High School at LaGuardia Community College, he created an innovative public secondary school for English Language Learners that has been widely replicated throughout the city and around the country.
 During his tenure with the New York City Schools, Mr. Nadelstern served in institute leadership roles at New Visions for Public Schools, Stanford University, Teachers College at Columbia University and Bank Street College of Education.